survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-If you edit a `Note` now, you should see a print at console.
+If you edit a `Note` now, you should see a print at the console.

 We are missing one final bit, actual logic.
 The idea is quite simple.
 Our state consists of `Notes` each of which has an id (string) and a task (string) attached to it.
 Our callback receives both of these data.
 Therefore in order to edit a `Note` it should find the `Note` to edit and patch its task using the new data.